massand/hyper-proxy-1/README.md

 - The [Azure IoT Identity Service repo](https://github.com/Azure/iot-identity-service) uses the latest tokio 1.0 dependency.
 - The original Hyper proxy crate does not support openssl engines via `hyper-openssl`.
 This is a feature requirement within the Azure IoT Identity Service binaries, in order to establish TLS handshakes with Azure services with X.509 credentials (where the keypair are locked within HSMs).

+We aim to upstream these changes to the tafia/hyper-proxy repository when it gains tokio 1.0.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a